ACE 2005 Multilingual Training Corpus

 The objective of the ACE program was to develop automatic content extraction technology to support automatic processing of human language in text form.

 In November 2005, sites were evaluated on system performance in five primary areas: the recognition of entities, values, temporal expressions, relations, and events.
-Entity, relation and event mention detection were also offered as diagnostic tasks.
-All tasks with the exception of event tasks were performed for three languages, English, Chinese and Arabic.
+Entity, relation, and event mention detection were also offered as diagnostic tasks.
+All tasks with the exception of event tasks were performed for three languages, English, Chinese, and Arabic.
 Events tasks were evaluated in English and Chinese only.
 This release comprises the official training data for these evaluation tasks.

 For more information about linguistic resources for the ACE Program, including annotation guidelines, task definitions and other documentation, see LDC's ACE website.

 Below is information about the amount of data in this release and its annotation status.
+Further information such as breakdown of genres and formats can be found in the associated README file.

 - 1P: data subject to first pass (complete) annotation